 Image Description: An image of raw Delrin sheets and rods.
 It shows solid, smooth plastic pieces in a variety of sizes, typically in black or white.

-Delrin® is used as an engineering-grade plastic, which has an adorable sleek appearance and is highly-strength.
+Delrin® is used as an engineering-grade plastic, which has an adorable, sleek appearance and is highly strong.
 Key properties include:

-• Easy to Mold: Delrin® in its liquified form has good flow characteristics and easily fills molds.
+- Easy to Mold: Delrin® in its liquid form has good flow characteristics and easily fills molds.

-• Crystalline Structure: High crystallinity, in turn, provides good mechanical properties such as stiffness and resilience.
+- Crystalline Structure: High crystallinity, in turn, provides excellent mechanical properties, including stiffness and resilience.

 Delrin has many variants.
 All the grades serve their respective purposes efficiently.

-• Delrin AF 100 (13% PTFE Filled): Delrin AF 100 is usually augmented with PTFE, making it more reliable by increasing lubricity.
-Such alteration improves the general toughening abilities of the material.
+- Delrin AF 100 (13% PTFE-filled): Delrin AF 100 is typically augmented with PTFE, enhancing its reliability by increasing lubricity.
+Such an alteration improves the material’s overall toughening capabilities.

-• Delrin (30% Glass Filled): This variant is more resistant to impacts as compared to others.
+- Delrin (30% Glass Filled): This variant is more resistant to impacts than the others.
 Therefore, it is notably considered for high-stress applications.
-They are designed with structural elements to guarantee durability and long-lasting performance in machined parts/products.
+They are designed with structural elements to ensure durability and long-lasting performance in machined parts and products.

 Components Manufactured Through CNC Machining of Delrin